starryxoxo/sc-web/src/site/notes/Misc/entry.md

 Before starting, here's a guide to using the website:

->[!faq]- You can tap the banner to expand its content.
+>[!faq]- You can tap this banner to expand its content.
 >You see this?
 That's great!
 More content is visible when you expand expandable banners.

 >[!info] These banners don't expand.
 Banners tell they're expandable if they have the arrow-like icon on the right.